-In the United States, there were 5,800 jobs for Motion Picture Projectionist in 2016.
+In 2016, there was an estimated number of 5,800 jobs in the United States for Motion Picture Projectionist.
 There is little to no growth in job opportunities for Motion Picture Projectionist.
-There will be an estimated 600 positions for Motion Picture Projectionist per year.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Motion Picture Projectionist are Utah, Washington, and Florida.
 Watch out if you plan on working in Alabama, Wisconsin, or Maine.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Motion Picture Projectionists is somewhere between $17,890 and $38,890.